bazx/angular/README.md

-# angular crash todo course
+# Angular crash todos course
 This project is for angular Crash course, which build an app with adding, deleting, and updating todo list.

 I love :tea: and :pizza:.